 We moved from one gallery to another uncovering the information related to block printing.
 It is interesting how well the space inside an old Haveli has been utilized for the museum.
 The rooms are unsymmetrical and some areas are pretty narrow.

 Once done with galleries the route steered us to the terrace where an artist creates blocks used in the printing process.
 In a way, this is a foundation for the Indian block printing process.
-A significant thing to note is a block with delicate and intricate design is not every artisan’s cup of tea.
+A significant thing to note is a block with a delicate and intricate design is not every artisan’s cup of tea.

-The tour of the Anokhi Museum ended here and we were back in the courtyard on the ground floor exploring the Anokhi museum shop.
+The tour of the Anokhi Museum ended here and we were back in the courtyard on the ground floor exploring the Anokhi Museum shop.

-Our Experience.
-Why visit the Anokhi Museum?
+Why should one visit the Anokhi museum in Jaipur?

 There were many magnificent Havelis in Amer most of which were lost over a period of time.
 Some do exist, but only one or two Havelis have been restored.
 The rest of the surviving ones are suffering a slow death.
 Anokhi Museum sets a remarkable example of how we can save these Havelis and discover ways to connect it with people.